 01618830666

-Also discover alternative methods to effectively control it in your garden or landscape.
+Also, discover alternative methods to control it effectively in your garden or landscape.

-Japanese knotweed (Fallopia japonica) is a highly invasive plant species that is native to some parts of Asia.
-And was first introduced to Europe and North America as an ornamental plant at the beginning of the 19th century.
+Japanese knotweed was first introduced to Europe and North America as an ornamental plant at the beginning of the 19th century.
 It quickly spread and became a significant problem in many parts of the world.
-Learn Why should you not cut Japanese knotweed?
-It is now considered one of the most invasive plants in the world, and it is classified as a noxious weed in many countries.
+Learn why you should not cut Japanese knotweed.
+It is now considered one of the most invasive plants in the world and is classified as a noxious weed in many countries.

 It is a very fast-growing perennial plant.